Day & Night (Kara EP): Background

-After the departure of Kang Jiyoung and Nicole Jung from the group, DSP Media started a TV show titled Kara Project, a reality TV program which revolves around seven trainees who competed to become the new member of the group.
+After the departure of Nicole Jung and Kang Jiyoung from the group, DSP Media started a TV show titled Kara Project, a reality TV program which revolves around seven trainees who competed to become the new member of the group.
 On July 1, 2014, Heo Youngji was proclaimed the winner.
 Following her victory, DSP announced plans for the group to release a South Korean album in August before embarking on a concert tour in Japan on October.
 Producer Duble Sidekick was later announced to be working on the record.

 On July 16, it was reported that the group finished the recordings of the mini-album's promotional single music video.
 On August 1, it was revealed that its title track will also be released as single in Japan after it received good reviews from Japanese affiliates.
 The full track listing of the single was unveiled on August 8, with "So Good" serving as its B-side.